!![[Literature/TheHunchbackOfNotreDame The original novel]]:

 * When Esmeralda frees Quasimodo after he's been tied down and humiliated by the crowd.
 Also counts as a Crowning Moment of Awesome, as she was defying Frollo by doing it AND (for that time) got away with it.

 ** Just before that, when some of the people are attacking Quasi.
-Phoebus looks at the attackers disgusted and asks Frollo if he should step in and put a stop to it.
+Phoebus looks at the attackers, disgusted, and requests permission from Frollo to step in and put a stop to it.